irmen/prog8/docs/source/syntaxreference.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Variables should be declared with their exact type and size so the compiler can allocate storage for them.
-You must give them an initial value as well.
+You can give them an initial value as well.
 That value can be a simple literal value, or an expression.
 You can add a ``@zp`` zeropage-tag, to tell the compiler to prioritize it when selecting variables to be put into zeropage.
 The syntax is::